Fluid-Mechanics-Lund-University/LundFMFoam-7/README.md

 # LundFMFoam
 > `LundFMFoam` is an OpenFOAM tool package, including chemistry coordinate mapping (CCM) approach, Eulerian stochastic field (ESF) based transport probability density function (PDF) method.

 The code is developed by [Bai's group](http://www.fm.energy.lth.se/english/) in Division of Fluid Mechanics, Lund University.
+All of the codes and cases in this repository are based on the `OpenFOAM-7`.
+The `LundFMFoam-7` repository is a collection of many self-developed solvers, libraries, and postProcess tools.
+Some of the solvers (`reactingDNS`, `multiRegionSprayFoam`, `reactingCanteraFoam`, `ZYsprayFoam` ...) libraries (`boundaryConditions`, `QSSAchemistrySolver`, `CanteraChemistryModel`, `dynamicSmagorinsky`, ...) postProcess tools (`conditionalAverage`, `foam2Columns`, `CEMAX`,  `colorfulParticleTracks`, ...) and database (`chemicalMechanisms`) are open access, while others, such as `CCM` and `ESF`, are linked to private repositories and not publicated yet.
+If you would like to access the private repositories, please write us an email.

 Here are the instructions for using `LundFMFoam`.
 The instructions are devided into two parts:
 - If you are a user, only want to use the existing code, see [Guidelines for users](#guidelines-for-users).